Texas Court Records

 - Present auto insurance documents

-- Not be going more than 24 mph over the posted speed limit if given a speeding ticket
+- Not going more than 24 mph over the posted speed limit if given a speeding ticket

 - Not have attended and/or completed a driving safety course in the previous 12 months

 The second option is Deferred Adjudication/Disposition.
 The court does not provide this option for everyone.
 However, where it is available, the defendant can plead guilty or no contest while the traffic court places them on probation.
 Deferred Adjudication is only offered at the discretion of the court.
-It is not available for motorists holding commercial driving licenses, traffic violations committed in work zones, and moving violations.
+It is not available for motorists holding commercial driving licenses, traffic violations committed in work zones, or moving violations.
 Deferred Disposition is also unavailable to those who have used this option in the past 12 months.

 Contesting a Traffic Ticket in Texas

 There are different reasons to contest a traffic citation.
 One apparent reason is that you believe you did not commit the cited traffic violation and have enough evidence to prove your innocence.
 Ticketed motorists may also contest their tickets for reduced fines and/or sentencing.
-Other reasons to fight a traffic ticket include reducing the points accrued to their driving records, preventing their auto insurance rates from increasing and avoiding losing their licenses.
+Other reasons to fight a traffic ticket include reducing the points accrued on their driving records, preventing their auto insurance rates from increasing, and avoiding losing their licenses.

 The first step in contesting a traffic ticket in Texas is entering or submitting a not-guilty plea to the traffic court listed on the citation.
 Before entering their pleas, ticketed motorists should note the traffic violations listed on their citations and learn more about the Texas traffic laws related to these offenses.
 Traffic tickets usually provide statute numbers for easy reference.

-After pleading not guilty, the Texas traffic court will set a trial data.
+After pleading not guilty, the Texas traffic court will set a trial date.
 All traffic cases in Texas are jury trials.
-However, defendants can waive their right to a jury by trial and choose a bench trial.
+However, defendants can waive their right to a jury trial and choose a bench trial.
 Only the judge hears the merits of a case in a bench trial.
 Defendants opting for bench trials must do so in writing.

 When a traffic case proceeds to a jury or bench trial, the court sets the appropriate fine for the defendant.
 The fine is usually close to the amount required of the defendant if found guilty of the violation.
 The total amount payable by the defendant includes court costs.
 The court will refund the defendant, as appropriate, if it dismisses their ticket after the trial.